International power transmission business wanted to improve processes to reduce costs while improving quality

 In addition, the company planned to improve sales by developing a range of lower cost products to deliver suitable return on investment for its venture capital owner.

-The first step was for Paloma Consulting to agree an approach with the client to build internal capability in improvement methodologies.
+The first step was for to agree an approach with the client to build internal capability in improvement methodologies.
 Buy-in for the approach from all plant managers and their first line staff had to be achieved.
-A series of workshops were conducted by Paloma to provide the various management teams in Europe and America with an overview of the Lean and Six Sigma improvement methodologies to be used.
-Paloma then assisted with project and candidate selection and carried out the large-scale knowledge transfer by training and coaching almost 100 staff to Six Sigma Black Belt level.
+A series of workshops were conducted by us to provide the various management teams in Europe and America with an overview of the Lean and Six Sigma improvement methodologies to be used.
+We then assisted with project and candidate selection and carried out the large-scale knowledge transfer by training and coaching almost 100 staff to Six Sigma Black Belt level.

 To assist in the future success of the continuous improvement Paloma's consultants advised on the development of a web-based project tracking system and co-produced bespoke training material for use internally, and in the newly acquired companies and their supply chains.
 Paloma's involvement spanned a five year period until self-sufficiency was achieved in the newly acquired companies.

-During the time of Paloma's involvement, 94 training projects were completed providing a 28 fold return on investment in areas including:
+During the time of our involvement, 94 training projects were completed providing a 28 fold return on investment in areas including:

 • Yield improvement